dnaeon/cl-migratum/README.md

 The driver also takes care of registering applied migrations after applying an upgrade script and also unregistering them during downgrade, thus it is the drivers' decision how to implement registering and unregistering.
-For example the `sql` builtin driver registers applied migrations on the same database it is migrating, but a custom driver could choose a different stategy instead, e.g. use a key/value store, local files, or some remote endpoint instead.
+For example the `dbi` builtin driver registers applied migrations on the same database it is migrating, but a custom driver could choose a different stategy instead, e.g. use a key/value store, local files, or some remote endpoint instead.